AbhirajParthan/Fetch-Latest-AWS-AMI-From-AWS-And-Create-An-EC2-Instance-Using-Terraform/README.md

 ## Calling data source in resources

 we have defined the data source but we need to reference this data source inside a resource block to create a resource with the latest AMI.
 Here we are creating an EC2instanmce from the latest AMI using the Resource.
-The below script we gives the AMI = output of the data source
+In the below script we give an AMI input = to the output of the datasource.
-(data.aws_ami.amazon_latest_ami.image_id).

 ~~~
 #+++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++